Raleigh Review Staff

 John Patrick McShea is from Pennsylvania.
 He holds degrees from Pennsylvania State University and the University of North Carolina Wilmington.
 His writing appears or is forthcoming in Ninth Letter, TriQuarterly, and Fence, among others.
 He works in marketing and graphic design at Penn State.

 Bryce Emley is the author of the prose chapbooks A Brief Family History of Drowning and Smoke and Glass.
-He works in marketing at the University of New Mexico Press and is Poetry Editor of Raleigh Review.
+He works in marketing at the University of New Mexico Press and he is co-editor of Raleigh Review.
 Read more at bryceemley.com.

 Christine Hennessey’s writing has appeared in Joyland, Flyway, The Boiler, Bodega, storySouth, and LIT, among others, and she has received fellowships to the Weymouth Center, the Vermont Studio Center, and Aspen Summer Words.
 She lives in Wilmington, holds an MFA from the University of North Carolina Wilmington, and works as a content specialist at a software company.